 When it comes to wedding and event planning, there are numerous things to consider when planning your special event.
 One of the main expenses for your wedding or event is the catering.
 The more guests you have, the more it costs to feed them, of course.
 The average cost for catering for an Austin wedding with 101 - 200 guests, is around $7,400 - $12,000, according to costsofweddings.com

 If you're planning on a budget, there are a few ways to help save on the wedding catering costs.
-Check out an article, written by our friends from the legendary Copacabana Times Square, in New York City, that discusses "Five Budget-Saving Tips For Catering."
-This article offers a few, great practical tips to help you save big!
+Here are five great ways to save.

 - Austin's Best DJs & Photo Booths